taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="netsec_t" href="#netsec_c">Network Security</a></h2>
 <br>

-- **Cryptography and Network Security: Principles and Practice** (8th, 2022) by William Stallings
+- **Cryptography and Network Security: Principles and Practice** (8th, 2022) by William Stallings [4.07, 466]
+- How to Measure Anything in Cybersecurity Risk (2nd, 2023) by Douglas W. Hubbard, Richard Seiersen [4.06, 364]
+- The Practice of Network Security Monitoring: Understanding Incident Detection and Response (2013) by Richard Bejtlich [4.07, 260]
+- Zero Trust Networks: Building Secure Systems in Untrusted Networks (2nd, 2024) by Razi Rais, Christina Morillo, Evan Gilman, Doug Barth [4.02, 213]
+- Network Security Essentials: Applications and Standards (6th, 2016) by William Stallings [3.72, 201]
+- Attacking Network Protocols: A Hacker's Guide to Capture, Analysis, and Exploitation (2017) by James Forshaw [3.90, 124]
-- **Network Security: Private Communication in a Public World** (3rd, 2022) by Charlie Kaufman , Radia Perlman
+- **Network Security: Private Communication in a Public World** (3rd, 2022) by Charlie Kaufman , Radia Perlman [3.94, 109]
+- Network Security Assessment: Know Your Network (3rd, 2016) by Chris McNab [4.04, 89]
+- Cybersecurity First Principles: A Reboot of Strategy and Tactics (2023) by Rick Howard [4.49, 87]

+Some mroe

-- Network Security: A Beginner's Guide by Eric Maiwald
+- Network Security: A Beginner's Guide by Eric Maiwald [3.74, 27]
-- Hacking Wireless Networks - The ultimate hands-on guide by Andreas Kolokithas
+- Hacking Wireless Networks - The ultimate hands-on guide (2015) by Andreas Kolokithas [4.32, 19]
-- Network Security Assessment: Know Your Network (3rd, 2016) by Chris McNab
-- The Practice of Network Security Monitoring: Understanding Incident Detection and Response (2013) by Richard Bejtlich
-- Attacking Network Protocols: A Hacker's Guide to Capture, Analysis, and Exploitation by James Forshaw
-- Cybersecurity for Small Networks: A Guide for the Reasonably Paranoid (2022) by Seth Enoka
+- Cybersecurity for Small Networks: A Guide for the Reasonably Paranoid (2022) by Seth Enoka [4.14, 43]
-- Network Security Essentials: Applications and Standards (6th, 2016) by William Stallings
-- Applied Network Security Monitoring (2013) by Chris Sanders, Jason Smith
+- Applied Network Security Monitoring (2013) by Chris Sanders, Jason Smith [4.20, 64]
-- Cybersecurity All-in-One For Dummies (2023) by Joseph Steinberg, Kevin Beaver, Ira Winkler, Ted Coombs
+- Cybersecurity All-in-One For Dummies (2023) by Joseph Steinberg, Kevin Beaver, Ira Winkler, Ted Coombs [3.53, 19]
 - Network Security, Firewalls, and VPNs (3rd, 2023) by J. Michael Stewart, Denise Kinsey
-- Zero Trust Networks: Building Secure Systems in Untrusted Networks (2nd, 2024) by Razi Rais, Christina Morillo, Evan Gilman, Doug Barth
 - Network Security For Dummies (2002) by Chey Cobb
-- Cybersecurity: The Beginner's Guide: A comprehensive guide to getting started in cybersecurity (2019) by Dr. Erdal Ozkaya
+- Cybersecurity: The Beginner's Guide: A comprehensive guide to getting started in cybersecurity (2019) by Dr. Erdal Ozkaya [4.09, 34]
-- Cybersecurity Essentials (2018) by Charles J. Brooks, Christopher Grow, Philip A. Craig
+- Cybersecurity Essentials (2018) by Charles J. Brooks, Christopher Grow, Philip A. Craig [3.90, 51]
-- How to Measure Anything in Cybersecurity Risk (2nd, 2023) by Douglas W. Hubbard, Richard Seiersen
-- Cybersecurity First Principles: A Reboot of Strategy and Tactics (2023) by Rick Howard

 <br>

 <h2><a name="websec_t" href="#websec_c">Web Security</a></h2>
 <br>

-- **The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws** (2nd, 2011) by Dafydd Stuttard, Marcus Pinto
+- **The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws** (2nd, 2011) by Dafydd Stuttard, Marcus Pinto [4.24, 1218]
-- **The Tangled Web: a Guide to Securing Modern Web Applications** (2011) by Michal Zalewski
+- **The Tangled Web: a Guide to Securing Modern Web Applications** (2011) by Michal Zalewski [4.04, 550]
-- Hacking APIs: Breaking Web Application Programming Interfaces (2022) by Corey J. Ball
+- Real-World Bug Hunting: A Field Guide to Web Hacking (2019) by Peter Yaworski [4.18, 131]
-- Bug Bounty Bootcamp: The Guide to Finding and Reporting Web Vulnerabilities (2021) by Vickie Li
+- Bug Bounty Bootcamp: The Guide to Finding and Reporting Web Vulnerabilities (2021) by Vickie Li [4.49, 115]
+- Hacking APIs: Breaking Web Application Programming Interfaces (2022) by Corey J. Ball [4.22, 87]
-- Web Application Security, A Beginner's Guide  by Bryan Sullivan and Vincent Liu
+- Web Application Security, A Beginner's Guide  by Bryan Sullivan and Vincent Liu [4.07, 73]

+Some more

 - Web Security Testing Cookbook: Systematic Techniques to Find Problems Fast by Ben Walther and Paco Hope
 - Identity and Data Security for Web Development: Best Practices by Jonathan LeBlanc, Tim Messerschmidt
 - SQL Injection Attacks and Defense by Justin Clarke
 - Xss Attacks: Cross Site Scripting Exploits and Defense by Jeremiah Grossman, Seth Fogie, Robert C. Hansen
 - Web Application Security: Exploitation and Countermeasures for Modern Web Applications (2nd, 2024) by Andrew Hoffman
 - Attacking and Exploiting Modern Web Applications: Discover the mindset, techniques, and tools to perform modern web attacks and exploitation (2023) by Simone Onofri, Donato Onofri
 - Grokking Web Application Security (2024) by Malcolm McDonald
-- Real-World Bug Hunting: A Field Guide to Web Hacking (2019) by Peter Yaworski
 - 白帽子讲Web安全 (2012) by 吴翰清
 - 白帽子讲浏览器安全 (2016) by 钱文祥
 - Web安全深度剖析 by 张炳帅